cypik/ansible-role-docker/README.md

       roles:
          - { role: username.rolename, x: 42 }

+## About us

+At [cypik][website], we offer expert guidance, implementation support and services to help organisations accelerate their journey to the cloud.
+Our services include docker and container orchestration, cloud migration and adoption, infrastructure automation, application modernisation and remediation, and performance engineering.

 License
 -------
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/cypik/ansible-role-docker/blob/master/LICENSE) file for details.